zevbaker/Byte-me/For-Loop/Readme.md

     *

 32. Write a C program to determine whether a given number is prime or not.
-Go to the editor Test Data :
+ Test Data :
 Input a number: 13
 Expected Output :
 13 is a prime number.

 33. Write a C program to display Pascal's triangle.
-Go to the editor Test Data :
+ Test Data :
 Input number of rows: 5
 Expected Output :